pdjonov/vec3.net/Content/posts/2025-09-02-this-website-optimizing-resource-inclusion.md

   - C#
   - Razor
 ---
 One of the perks of making your own stuff is that some days you get to make it do neat things.
 Yesterday was such a day.
-I've long been annoyed at having _every_ page linking in _every_ possible script ([highlight.js](https://highlightjs.org/), [MathJax](https://www.mathjax.org/), etc) _just in case_ there might be content on that page that needs it, but now that I control my site generator fully it was _easy_ to go in and fix that.
+I've long been annoyed at having _every_ page linking in _every_ possible script ([highlight.js](https://highlightjs.org/), [MathJax](https://www.mathjax.org/), etc) _just in case_ there might be content on that page that needs it.
+But now that I'm in full control of the site's generator, it was easy to just fix it.

 My goals were simple:
 * No extra scripts on pages that don't need them.